Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

   however, both of the gauged streams are of similar size so the correlation may not hold for the smaller hillside streams.
   Multiple concurrent gaugings (at high and low flows) of multiple hillside streams (both large and small catchment areas would help constrain the predictions of inflows from the hillside streams.
-- **Additional Piezometric surveys:** At present the only piezometric survey that was completed in the Hawea region was conducted in Sept of 2011.
-This survey was conducted we had adequate abstraction information.
+- **Additional Piezometric surveys:** At present the only piezometric survey completed in the Hawea region was conducted in Sept of 2011.
+This survey was conducted we had adequate abstraction information #todo this sentence doesn't make sense.
-  A significant portion of the model domain therefore does not any more recent observations.
+  A significant portion of the model domain therefore does not any more recent observations #todo does not contain? or have? word missing.
 One or more additional piezometric surveys (e.g. at high and low water levels) would help constrain the model predictions in these areas.
-- **Model parameter / structural uncertainty analysis**: In the absense of additional data collection more information about the uncertainty of the model predictions could be obtained by conducting a parameter / structural uncertainty analysis.
-Given the significant structural uncertainty in the Moraine zone we would recommend calibrating and conducting parameter uncertainty analysis on many different model structures.
-This would be a significant undertaking, but could easily build on the work and data analysis from this project and contained within this Repo.
+- **Model parameter / structural uncertainty analysis**: In the absence of additional data collection more information about the uncertainty of the model predictions could be obtained by conducting a parameter / structural uncertainty analysis.
+Given the significant structural uncertainty in the moraine zone we would recommend calibrating and conducting parameter uncertainty analysis on many different model structures.
+This would be a significant undertaking, but could easily build on the work and data analysis from this project and contained within this repo.

 .. figure:: ../support_figures/additional_monitoring_wells.png
     :height: 650 px